braindef/word-stats/readme.txt

 Or follow me on Twitter: [https://twitter.com/FranOntanaya](https://twitter.com/FranOntanaya)

 == Changelog ==
+= 4.4 =
+* Fix: Some posts were showing 0 words counted upon saving due to bad html entity decoding.
+A custom entity decoding dictionary has been added to address this.
+* Fix: Several fixes/minor improvements to the server side counting patterns.
+* Fix: Added Chinese ideograms to the list of recognized word characters.
+* UTF-8 character documentation moved out of basic-string-tools.php to basic-string-tools.md.

 = 4.3.1 =
 * Fix: datepicker plugin had stopped working.
 * Fix: Reports page was displaying an incorrect period start date.